If you’ve researched custom suits at all, you’ve likely heard of Hockerty. How much you know about them may be a different story.

 Here is where you decide the fit and overall style of the jacket.

-Designing your suit jacket is one of the times where Hockerty’s 3D Designer comes in most handy.
+Designing your suit jacket is one of the times when Hockerty’s 3D Designer comes in most handy.
 It can help confirm your decisions or let you see when certain things don’t look the way you want them to.

 The customizer starts with jacket basics.
 You decide if you want notch or peak lapels.
 Keep in mind that peak lapels are for more formal suits.